H-Was1/airsage/README.md

 # AirSage

-AirSage is a modern, appealing website designed to provide users with data and weather updates.
+AirSage is a modern, appealing website designed to provide users with AQI data and weather updates.
 It features a glassmorphism design with gradients, offering a modern look that is both visually appealing and functional.

 ## Features